anirudhsudhir/hermes/README.md

 # Hermes

-A concurrent web server written in Rust
+A concurrent web server written in Rust, with a simple thread pool implementation and graceful shutdown